systeminit/si/app/docs/src/explanation/iac-comparison.md

 This is a good example of how removing the provider layer simplifies the architecture.
 System Initiative schemas are *fully programmable* from within System Initiative - no need to switch programming languages, move outside the DSL, etc. The underlying data model is designed to track changes and improvements over time.
 Also, this is the kind of action that doesn't exist in Terraform - it knows how to create and destroy resources, but it cannot understand how to 'restart' an instance at a point in time.
 :::

-When it comes to specifying "provider options", those are modeled as *schemas* directly.
-For example, the AWS Region is itself a schema with an attribute of the region.
-If you want the region to be set by default, you make that region the *default subscription*, which would cause all new components created to have that region set automatically.
+When it comes to specifying "provider options", those are modeled directly as *schemas*.
+For example, the AWS Region is itself a schema with a region attribute.
+If you want the region to be set by default, make that region the *default subscription*, which will automatically set the region for all new components.
 An upside of this approach is a dramatic increase in flexibility - having multiple regions, credentials, etc. in the same *workspace* is trivial.

 ```mermaid
 graph TB